 The trails are easy to walk in terms of skill level.
 Pattison State Park has interesting geology because of the forces that occurred here over a billion years ago.
-Visitors can learn about the park’s geology as they walk the trails by looking at the map

-Big Manitou Falls Overlooks – Length: 0.5 miles
+Big Manitou Falls overlooks – length 0.5 miles

-Beaver Trail – Length: 2.0 miles
+Beaver Trail – length 2.0 miles

-It circles Interfalls Lake.
+This trail circles Interfalls Lake.

-Little Manitou Falls Trail
+Little Manitou Falls Trail – length 0.5 miles

 This trail continues from Beaver Trail south along the Black River.

-Pattison State Park Picnicking
+Picnicking at Pattison State Park

 Pattison State Park has three picnic areas.
 There is a picnic area by each of the falls, and the largest picnic area is by the beach.
 The picnic area by the beach is right next to the parking lot.
 This picnic area is a developed, grassy space with many picnic tables and grills.
 The picnic area also includes water, restrooms, a playground, a volleyball court, and a pet area.
 The shelter building in the main picnic area is available to rent.

-Hunting in Pattison State Park
+Hunting and trapping in Pattison State Park